evm-golf/golf/README.md

 This is the EVM Golf environment repo.

+EVM Golf is a game designed to show off your code-fu by solving challenges in the least EVM code size or gas usage.

 ## Guide

 essentially your can follow steps below to participate in this evm golf.